BVantur/inspektify/README.md

 # Getting started

+This library can be used only on projects that are using Ktor for network communication.
+If there is a need to support a different library besides Ktor open an issue for it.

 ### 1. Gradle

 This library is available on mavenCentral.
 To use it in your project add following repository if you